sammler/sammler/docs/mvp.md

 ### Infrastructure Requirements

 - The entire infrastructure should be able to created locally by just a `docker-compose up`.
-- Follow the principles of a microservice architecture (lousely coupled services, etc.)
+- Follow the principles of a microservices architecture (lousily coupled services, etc.)
 - Deployment to DigitalOcean should be done with only a few lines of code.
 - Using a message bus from the beginning.
 - Orchestrate the services as automated as possible from the beginning.